 We decided this room would be the first we’d tackle since it was small but required a little more sweat equity then say, a bedroom.
 It took us about 2 weeks total and I’m so glad it’s done and we can finally enjoy it.

 A little walk down memory lane shows how dated everything was.
 The biggest projects to tackle were demoing and tiling the floor, refinishing the tub and tile backsplash, installing a new toilet and vanity, and updating the closet shelving.
-It is a small space so there weren’t very many options to change a lot.
+It is a small space so there weren’t very many options to change the layout.
 We were also on a budget of $1000 so we wanted to do everything as efficiently and cost-effective as possible.

 We started by taking out all the old fixtures and then tearing up the floor.
 You can see in the before pictures that there were two little ceramic vanity holders for soap and toothbrushes.
 I wanted them gone so JR took a wrench and tapped them (more like a whack) to see how they were installed and they just popped off so we had to make a plan to fix the gaps (see above in far right.)